-This course is designed to introduce students to (1) strategies for a successful college experience, and (2) the "Methodist University Journey" pathways.
+The course is designed to introduce students to (1) strategies for a successful college experience, and (2) the "Methodist University Journey" pathways.
 The course provides an introduction to the University curriculum and resources.
+It will also provide and introduction in to the Methodist University Quality Enhancement Plan "The Passion Project".
+Students will understand what the Passion Project is and what they will be expected to do to complete it.
 It also provides a forum for discussion of issues related to transitioning to college and the common challenges associated with the first-year experience.
-In addition, each FYS class explores the MU Journey pathways.
 A student who is over 21 years of age or who has successfully completed 12 semester hours or more of transfer credit at an accredited college or university before entering Methodist University may waive this requirement.
+Credit received by AP, IB, CLEP, DANTES, or Dual Enrollment is excluded from the above exemption.